 There is no income cutoff or other simple method of determining whether you qualify for federal need-based financial aid.
-However, you can estimate your eligibility by using the FAFSA4caster, the EWU Net Price Calculator (Freshmen), or the EWU Net Price Calculator (Transfers).
+However, you can estimate your eligibility by using the EWU Net Price Calculator (Freshmen) or the EWU Net Price Calculator (Transfers).
 Eligibility for state need-based aid at Eastern Washington University is based on formulas determined by the State of Washington.

 Financial need is the difference between the cost of attendance (as defined by the school) and the estimated family contribution (EFC) calculated from your FAFSA data according to the federal aid formulas established by Congress: